wrossmorrow/idlogit/README.md

 * `x` (numpy.array) is a K-vector of estimated coefficients
 * `info` (numpy.array) is the ECOS information structure resulting from the solve attempt

 There are, of course, options we cover below.
+If a sparse `X` matrix is passed, it is internally transformed into a `scipy.sparse.coo_matrix` before use.
+If a dense `X` matrix is passed, it is _not_ processed as a sparse matrix; that is to say, `idlogit` presumes _all_ of `X`'s entries are nonzero.
+If this is not the case (for example, you have hard-coded dummies in the data) using a sparse matrix may be much better.

 ## Options

-Various options can be passed:
+Options that can currently be passed:

 * `constant` (boolean) Include a constant in the model, or not.
 The returned `x` will be `K+1` if `True`, with the first element being the estimated parameter corresponding to the constant.
 * `Lambdas` (list) A 2-element list of L1 and L2 penalty parameter values (respectively).